-Each Director has a responsibility to determine whether he or she has a potential or actual conflict of interest in relation to any material matter which comes before the Board.
-The Company maintains a Register of Directors' Interests which is regularly updated.
+Each Director has a responsibility to determine whether he or she has a potential or actual conflict of interest in relation to any matter which comes before the Board.
+The Company maintains a Register of Directors' Interests which is updated regularly.

-The Board Charter details the obligations of Directors in dealing with any conflicts of interest.
-In such situations, the conflicted Director will not receive relevant Board papers and, unless the non-conflicted Directors resolve to the contrary, will not be present for Board deliberations on the matter and will not vote on any related Board resolutions.
-The same procedures apply in the event of any conflict which may arise relating to any matter to be considered by any Board Committee.
+The Board Charter and Group Conflict of Interest Policy details the obligations of Directors in dealing with any conflicts of interest.
+Should a conflict arise, the conflicted Director will not receive any Board papers relevant to such conflict and, unless the non-conflicted Directors resolve to the contrary, will not be present for Board deliberations on the matter and will not vote on any related Board resolutions.
+The same procedures apply in the event of a conflict relating to any matter to be considered by any Board Committee.

-GrainCorp's Code of Conduct provides guidelines for dealing with conflicts of interest, particularly for Executives and other employees.
+GrainCorp's Code of Conduct provides guidelines for dealing with conflicts of interest, for Executives and other employees.